 - There may be multiple namespace-scoped chaos infrastructures per cluster.

-Then, select Next.
-In the final step, if you're deploying to an existing infrastructure with Harness Kubernetes Delegate, then Harness will install the chaos infrastructure on your behalf.
-Otherwise, if you're setting up the chaos infrastructure on a new infrastructure, then you will need to execute the given commands and/or download and apply the installation manifest.
+- If you are setting up the chaos infrastructure on a new infrastructure, you will need to execute the given commands and/or download and apply the installation manifest (YAML file).

-Upon applying the manifest, it will take a while to setup all the chaos infrastructure resources.
-After a while, the chaos infrastructure's connection state should reflect as
+- After applying the manifest, Harness will take some time to setup all the chaos infrastructure resources.
+Once everything is set up, the chaos infrastructure's connection state reflects

 That's it!
-Now you're ready to inject chaos into your infrastructure.
+Now you are all set to inject chaos into your infrastructure.